WSO2Telco/log-extractor/README.md

 mvn clean compile assembly:single

 ## How to execute
-java -jar com.wso2telco.logdebugger.com-1.0.jar $failed-notify-events.log_path $payment-api-report-location-to-save $sms-api-report-location-to-save $api-count-report-location-to-save
+java -jar com.wso2telco.logdebugger.com-1.2.jar failed-notify-events.log_path path_that_reports_should_be_saved